ardiawanbagusharisa/ardiawanbagusharisa.github.io/_posts/2025-06-17-write-fantasy.markdown

 Want to start to write a fantasy?
 Let's start with very simple steps that is easy to follow to create characters.
 Whether you want to write your own one-shot campaign for tabletop-roleplaying game, or even longer novel, let's take your pen and paper, and just start.

+Why though?
+Well, one thing I usually do before and after giving a lecture is to motivate my students.
+One of the approach is by storytelling - giving them motivational story of big figures on why and how they succeeded.
+So, by learning how to start writing and tell a fantasy story, we can also build up or storytelling (not necessarily a fantasy) to deliver our messages to our audiences.
+Hence, it could be a worth skill for you as well.

 ## What's a fantasy?

 Some most common tag under the fantasy writing genres, and I believe you heard, are: magic, mythology, monster, elves, and so on.
 Even you may heard the science, steampunk, and more tech fantasy as well.
 Those and everything you have ever imagined (or not even), most probably belong under the same great genre, fantasy.
 Here are some fantasies I love the most with very different ambience and coming from different mediums: